Vidhya-bharathi-raj/project/README.md

 Searching for mobiles with dual front cameras.\
 Filtering mobiles within the price range of ₹10,000 to ₹20,000.

-This project demonstrated the robust capabilities of SQL in data cleaning, transformation, and analytical querying, leading to actionable insights.
+"This project demonstrated the robust capabilities of SQL in data cleaning, transformation, and analytical querying, leading to actionable insights."

 ## [Telcom Company Churn Analysis using Power BI](https://github.com/VidhyabharathirajC/Power-BI-Project)